LunarMoonDLCT/GalaxiXClientInstaller/README.md

 Recommend jar file for installation.
 Click -> [**here**](https://github.com/LunarMoonDLCT/GalaxyClientInstaller/releases/latest) <- to download the latest version.
 ---
 # ✨ Galaxy Client Installer
----

 This is a simple Java-based installer for the Galaxy Client Minecraft.
-It downloads the Galaxy Client from GitHub and installs it directly into your `.minecraft` directory.
+It downloads the Galaxy Client from GitHub and installs it directly into your minecraft directory.

 ---
 - Recommend jar file for installation.
  Click here -> [**here**](https://github.com/LunarMoonDLCT/GalaxyClientInstaller/releases/latest) <- to download the latest version.